Skip to content

 read boolean no true Enable read operations.

-create boolean no false Enable spreadsheet creation.
+create boolean no true Enable spreadsheet creation.

-update boolean no false Enable sheet updates.
+update boolean no true Enable sheet updates.

 Example